austinfinnql/qvc/README.md

 # QVC - The Quicktime video converter

-Convert `.mov` videos to `.mp4` so, once uploaded to JIRA, they will play directly in the browser
+Convert `.mov` videos to `.mp4` so, once uploaded to JIRA, they will play directly in Chrome

 ## How it works